 Archive and Research Room of the Pennsylvania State Historic Preservation Office

 Please note that 3:00 PM is the latest time appointments will be scheduled for the day.
-The SHPO Archive and Research Room may also be closed during different periods throughout the year for maintenance.
+The PA SHPO Archive and Research Station will be closed on all state holidays and may also be closed during different periods throughout the year.

 Scheduling an Appointment

-If you will be requesting 10 or more files, the Research Room Attendant will require that you complete and email the Request Form in advance of your scheduled appointment.
-Requested files will be limited to ten (10) at any one time.
+If you need to consult the paper files, you will need to complete the PA SHPO Archives & Research Room request form sent with your confirmation email and return to PA SHPO before the visit.
+During your visit, requested files will be limited to ten (10) at any one time.
 Additional files will be provided in increments of ten (10).

 Location and Arrival

-The use of film, digital still-image cameras, laptops, tablets, and cell phones is permitted in the Research Room at no additional cost.
+Film and digital cameras, laptops, tablets, and cell phones are permitted in the Research Room at no additional cost.